jameshughes89/cs101/site/topics/intro/intro.rst

     * Stay on top of the content

-So I should be terrified?
+So I Should Be Terrified?
 =========================

 * No
-* It's actually not that bad, *if you put in the effort*
+* It's entirely doable **if you put in the effort**
-    * But that's why we're all here, right?

-* Real waring though: The class is dense and very accumulative, do not fall behind!
+* Waring though --- the class is dense and very accumulative, do not fall behind

 * The good news is, you get to make mistakes
+    * In fact, expect to make **a lot** of mistakes
 * You get to see if what you did works or not
 * Most of this class will be you beating your head against your keyboard until you get it right
 * Not many classes or disciplines give you this luxury